inkline/inkline.io/content/docs/forms/checkbox.md

 ::

 ### Group Example
-Using the `i-checkbox` component together with a `i-checkbox-group` allows you to control multiple selected values using a single binding.
+Using the `ICheckbox` component together with a `ICheckboxGroup` allows you to control multiple selected values using a single binding.

 ::ContentTabs
 #preview